Negotiation and Manipulation

 It's called the Premack Principle.
 Basically, it's a negotiation of sorts.
 The dog gives you want you want, then you give the dog what he wants.
 Otherwise, he loses the chance to get what he wants.

 Here's an example: Let's say Wally's hungry as it's dinner time (and trust me, he knows when it's dinner time.
-Food > All for him, remember?).
+Food is life to him, remember?).
 I have the food bowl filled with food in my hand.
 What he used to do was hover around me basically making it hard for me to even walk.
 So I asked him to lie down.
 Of course, he didn't.
 So he didn't eat.

 Waited about 10 minutes, then got the food out again.
 He hovered again.
 I asked him to lie down.
 He didn't again.
 So no food.
 The third time, he's still wound up about the food.
 This time, he did lie down (after a moment of "thinking").
 So now it was dinner time.
 He got his food.